aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 It has its own quirk: no prefix at index time, but a fixed prefix added at query time, which `OllamaEmbedding.embed_query()` now handles automatically so nothing upstream has to think about it.
 A `sentence-transformers/all-MiniLM-L6-v2` fallback is selected automatically when Ollama is unreachable, which matters for CI and for anyone developing offline.

+Getting the embedding calls working at all surfaced a smaller bug.
+The original code called Ollama's old `/api/embeddings` endpoint with a `prompt` field, and newer Ollama versions reject that outright with HTTP 500 errors.
+The fix was switching to `/api/embed` with a list-based `input` field, which also batches natively, so embedding calls are now sub-batched at ten texts per request to stay comfortable on CPU-only hardware.

 ### Wiring it into the agent

 The embeddings land in a persistent local ChromaDB collection, keyed by both the docs version and the embedding model, since a collection built with `mxbai` at 1024 dimensions cannot be queried with `MiniLM` at 384.